cisagov/get.gov/posts/2024-01-31-new-way-to-get-a-.gov.md

 ## Manage your .gov domain

-In November 2023, we [launched a new registrar](../../about/product/) for managing .gov domains.
-If you already have a .gov, you can [manage DNS information, domain contacts, and more in the registrar](../../help/domain-management/).
+In November 2023, we launched a new registrar and shared a [summary of the new domain management features](../../about/product/).
+If you already have a .gov, you can [manage DNS information, domain contacts, and more](../../help/domain-management/).

 A few recent updates: